Kotozakura Masakatsu II: Early career

-Kotokamatani won all three of his maezumō bouts in November 2015.
-In the following tournament, in January 2016, he won the jonokuchi championship with a perfect record.
-Moving up in the rankings, Kotokamatani made it to the makushita division in September 2016, hitting the wall of that division and stagnating for a while.
-In May 2019, in a position of potential promotion to the jūryō division, Kotokamatani recorded a record at makushita 2, including a victory over Hōshōryū and narrowly completed with a win over Churanoumi, that was enough to earn promotion to the status of sekitori for the first time.
+Kotokamatani won all three of his bouts in November 2015.
+In the following tournament, in January 2016, he won the championship with a perfect record.
+Moving up in the rankings, Kotokamatani made it to the division in September 2016, hitting the wall of that division and stagnating for a while.
+In May 2019, in a position of potential promotion to the division, Kotokamatani recorded a record at 2, including a victory over Hōshōryū and narrowly completed with a win over Churanoumi, that was enough to earn promotion to the status of for the first time.